KoBold Metals

 The technology's implications for African mineral development extend beyond individual discoveries.
 If AI-driven exploration systematically identifies deposits that conventional methods overlook, Africa's known mineral resource base could expand significantly.
 This expansion would increase the corridor's strategic importance as mineral export infrastructure, amplify community impact considerations as more mining developments are proposed, and intensify the need for the independent monitoring and accountability infrastructure that our organisation provides.

-KoBold's investor base — including breakthrough energy ventures backed by Bill Gates, Jeff Bezos, and other technology billionaires — provides the company with visibility and capital access that most exploration companies lack.
+KoBold's investor base includes climate and technology-sector capital alongside mining investors, giving the company visibility and capital access that many exploration companies lack.
 This backing creates both elevated ESG expectations and enhanced capacity to meet them.
 Our monitoring establishes baseline community conditions at Mingomba before development impacts commence, creating the evidence base for longitudinal assessment as the project advances.

 Community Baseline Documentation